 You can get involved by supporting our current campaigns or by taking on a volunteer campaigning role.

 Our toolkits provide more detailed information on an issue.
 They provide practical advide and include resources to help you take action.

 The Equality Act 2010 is designed to protect you from unfair treatment and to create a more equal society; no one should face descrimination because of their sight loss.
 One of the ways you can challenge descrimination is by making a formal complaint supported by our Equality Act toolkit.

 The NHS Accessible Information Standard came into force in 2016 and should ensure blind and partially sighted people can access their health information in a format they can read.
 Our toolkit includes a guide to requesting health information in your format, template letters and general advice on raising a complaint.

 Keep up to date with the latest campaign news and actions from RNIB Campaigns.Sign up

 Our network of campaign supporters work alongside regional campaign staff accross the UK to challenge inequality and work towards an accessible and inclusive society for all.
 Contact the campaigns team in your area or find out more about our current campaigns.

-We have over 70 VCCs who adopt a more hands-on role and work alongside our Regional Campaigns Officers.
-VCCs fight for improvements to local services and also support our national campaigns.
-We offer training and provide opportunities for you to engage with other people with sight loss.
+Our Volunteer Campaign Coordinators push for improvements to local services and also support our national campaigns.
+We offer training and you'll meet other people with sight loss interested in campaigning.
 We'll work with you on campaign strategy and make sure you can reach decision makers.
-Look on the volunteering section of our website for campaigning roles, or contact us directly.